tensorpack/tensorpack/docs/tutorial/input-source.md

 When you set `TrainConfig(dataflow=)`, tensorpack trainers automatically adds proper prefetching for you.
 You can also use `TrainConfig(data=)` option to use a customized `InputSource`.
-In cases you want to use TF ops rather than a DataFlow, you can use `TensorInput` as the `InputSource` (See the [PTB example](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/PennTreebank)).
+In case you want to use TF ops rather than a DataFlow, you can use `TensorInput` as the `InputSource` (See the [PTB example](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/PennTreebank)).

 ## Figure out the Bottleneck